lightstep/opentelemetry-auto-instr-python/docs/advanced_usage.rst

 Use `Trace Search & Analytics <https://docs.datadoghq.com/tracing/visualization/search/>`_ to filter application performance metrics and APM Events by user-defined tags.
 An APM event is generated every time a trace is generated.

-Enabling APM events for all web frameworks can be accomplished by setting the environment variable ``DD_TRACE_ANALYTICS_ENABLED=true``:
+Enabling APM events for all web frameworks can be accomplished by setting the environment variable ``OTEL_TRACE_ANALYTICS_ENABLED=true``:

 * :ref:`aiohttp`
 * :ref:`bottle`